Gateway Arch, Missouri

 The Arch as seen from directly below

 When I touched down on earth once again I was still riding the high of the ascent, of conversation made easily, of the blunt kindness of a stranger.
 I couldn’t believe I’d shrugged at St. Louis.
-Sure there was beauty ahead of me, but here was human connection.
+Surely there was beauty ahead of me, but here was human connection.
 Just the thing I thought I was running from.
 Now I wanted to run toward it.

 I spent the Lyft ride back to the hotel peeking over the shoulder of the driver, trying to read a notecard he kept on the dashboard.
 I could only make out the first two lines: “I can do now” and “I have to be strong,” both with translations to Spanish next to them.
 I wondered about the circumstances that prompted writing these phrases down and placing them where they couldn’t be missed.
 I wondered what the rest of the notecard said.